 An internal blog is also an excellent tool for bringing you closer to your remote team.
 Here are a few techniques that you can apply in your internal blog practice to have a quality relationship with people who are not in your office every day:

-1. Share all important news
+1. Share transparently relevant news and announcements

 People love to be involved with daily news from the company where they are working.
 It is not very likely that something meaningful will happen each and every day, but when it does make sure they know.
 All you have to do is to create a new post in your internal company blog and publish it.
 Everyone will find out about it, regardless of the place where they are.